lonode/royalroad-fetchAndConvert/README.md

 This script uses requests_html python package. https://html.python-requests.org/.
 Install it :

-	pip install requests
+	pip install requests-html

 This script is based on this royalroad fetcher : [royalroad-reader](https://github.com/lpicou/royalroad-reader/).
 It also uses [calibre](https://github.com/kovidgoyal/calibre) to convert and push the ebook to the kindle.
 Everything is included here.

+You also needs adb drivers to detect your kindle.
+If they are not properly installed, the script will not be able to transfert the ebook to your device.

-# Usage
+# Usage - fetch and copy to your kindle

 	fetchAndCopy.py url_of_chapter number_of_chapters name_of_ebook